jesse-r-s-hines/ShellAdventure/README.md

 A property that gets a Permissions object representing the permissions of this file, or sets a `File`'s permissions.

-### `File.same_as(self, other: File) -> bool`
-Checks if two files exist and have the same contents and permissions.
-Does not compare file names or paths.

 ### `File.random_file(self, ext = None) -> File`
 Creates a File with a random name under self.
 The source for random names comes from the `name_dictionary` option in the Tutorial config.
 The file is not created on disk and is not marked as shared.
 You can pass an